Oh My Food Recipes

 • Wash and cut 4 stalks (11.4 oz) of celery into ¼ to ½ inch thick.

-• Wash and cut 2 small medium sized (9.2 oz) carrots into ⅛ inch thick slices.
+• Wash and cut 2 small to medium-sized (9.2 oz) carrots into ⅛ inch thick slices.

 • Put 24 pieces of XL size of no shell shrimp (13.1oz) into a container.
 Then, add ¼ teaspoon of salt, ⅛ teaspoon of white pepper and ½ tablespoon of sesame oil.
 Mix it well and marinate for 5-15 minutes before cooking.